-Gating mechanisms are widely used in various areas, not only in language models to improve performance \citep{dauphin2017language,shazeer2020glu,gu2023mamba} but also in the design of equivariant networks \citep{weiler20183d,finzi2021practical}.
+Since spline basis functions are nonlinear and have relatively complex iterative forms, directly solving the equivariance constraint in \cref{eq:equivariance} is quite challenging.
+Recently, gating mechanisms have been widely used in various areas, not only in language models to improve performance \cite{dauphin2017language,shazeer2020glu,gu2023mamba} but also in the design of equivariant networks \cite{weiler20183d,finzi2021practical}.
 Inspired by this, we propose gated basis functions to make the basis functions in KANs (spline basis functions and the $\mathrm{silu}$ function) equivariant.
-Suppose that the input feature $v_{gi} \in U_{gi}$ can be decomposed according to the space structure shown in \Eqref{eq:giospace}:
+Suppose that the input feature $v_{gi} \in U_{gi}$ can be decomposed according to the space structure shown in \cref{eq:giospace}: